Painting an ABS-PC Computer Case

 A. The ever burning question, How do I paint the front bezel of my computer case?

 I'll tell you, the first thing you have to do is sand that sucker down using 400 grit sandpaper.
 Then clean with alcohol making sure you don't touch it afterwards.
 The last thing you want to do is have an imprint of your fingerprints of the front of your case.
 Then prime the front bezel with automotive primer.
 Let it dry overnight.
 Now its back to sanding, grab your 400 grit sandpaper and sand that sucker down again, moving North to South, then East to West, making sure you get the whole of it.
 DO NOT move in a circular motion.
 How many coats?
 That all depends on you.
 Keep applying primer until your satisfied with your surface.
 Onto color, use lacquer based paint, automotive preferably.
 Make sure your surface is clean as specified before.
 Move left to right keeping the bottle 8 to 10 inches away, overlapping each pass by half.
 Let that dry in the sun, bringing it at night so it won't haze over.
 Grab your cool looking bezel and make sure its super clean.
 Grab some 600 grit sandpaper and sand that sucker again, making sure you don't get down to the primer.
 Super clean it yet one more time and apply another coat as before.
 Let it dry again.
 This time grab some 1500 grit paper and sand away lightly.
 Clean again.
-Grab some rubbing compound and apply in a circular motion, READ THE INSTRUCTIONS ;) Once you do that, get some automotive glaze, I use Meguiar's 7 Professional Show Car Glaze [linked by editor to product info at Amazon].
+Grab some rubbing compound and apply in a circular motion, READ THE INSTRUCTIONS ;) Once you do that, get some automotive glaze, I use Meguiar's 7 Professional Show Car Glaze [affil. link to product info on Amazon].

 Again, READ THE INSTRUCTIONS!
 That should give you a bezel you can fix your hair on.George Perselis